 Many business owners and entrepreneurs are familiar with the concept of seed funding, but pre-seed funding is equally important to understand.
 Under the right circumstances, pre-seed funding may come before seed funding as people invest in the idea behind a business.
 Learn how pre-seed funding works compared to other funding stages and some strategies to begin raising these funds.

-Pre-seed funding is often the earliest stage of funding, coming before seed funding and other stages.
+Pre-seed funding is often the earliest stage of startup funding, coming before seed funding and other stages.
 During this stage, investors provide startups with capital to begin developing products in exchange for equity.
 This stage may come after even earlier funding stages, such as bootstrapping with a business owner’s personal funds or initial angel investment rounds.

 Pre-seed funding essentially involves investing in an idea, as products typically aren’t developed yet, and businesses may have nothing beyond a prototype.